itsme-swe/unieKom_FoodApp-React-Trial-Version-/notes.md

     🔸 Note: To see an example on useEffect( ) hook please look Body Component.

-Jis bhi component mae **useEffect( )** function use hoga usmae phele vo component render hoga uskae baad callback function joh ki ake argument hai **useEffect( )** function kae andar render hoga.
-Hum har us jagae **useEffect( ) hook** ko use kartae hai jaha pae hamae component render honae kae baad changes karne hotae hai.
+Jis bhi component mae **useEffect( )** function use hoga usmae phele vo component render hoga uskae baad callback function joh ki ake argument hai **useEffect( )** function kae andar phir vo render hoga.
+Hum har us jagae **useEffect( ) hook** ko use kartae hai jaha pae hamae component render honae kae baad changes karne hotae hai apne UI pae.

+**💥 Shimmer UI ⇒** Shimmer is a temporary animated placeholder used when data from an API call takes time to load, and we don't want to block rendering the rest of the UI.
+Shimmer displays temporary cards until the data has been fetched.